 There is a brief, 5-minute video on YouTube of the A.C.
 Gilbert factory.
 If you really want to learn about the A.C.
-Gilbert history, we recommend sitting down with a cup of coffee or tea and enjoy Tom Barker's A.C.
+Gilbert history, we recommend sitting down with a cup of coffee or tea and enjoy Tom Barker's 30-minute, professionally-produced A.C.
 Gilbert Documentary.

 A.C.
 Gilbert's main competitor was Lionel®.
 Gilbert wanted to make cheaper, and more accurate models.
 The main difference, beside the size (1:48 vs. 1:64), was that Lionel used a center rail down the middle of the tracks, whereas Gilbert used the more prototypical two-rail system.
 The A.C.
 Gilbert company manufactured American Flyer trains until 1966, when the company went out of business.
-Lionel then bought the American Flyer name and product line in 1967 (Lionel subsequently declared its own bankruptcy later that same year).
+Lionel then bought the American Flyer name and product line in 1967.
+Lionel subsequently declared its own bankruptcy later that same year.

 The cereal company, General Mills, bought the Lionel product line, but not the corporation itself.
 In 1979 General Mills, under the name Fundimensions Division, based in Mt.
 Clemens, Michigan, resurrected the American Flyer product line, with little success.
 You can identify these models by looking at the label underneath, which will state "Lionel/Fundimensions".
-In the meantime the Lionel corporation came back and started building general toy stores around the country and wasn't really involved in toy trains anymore.
-They eventually went out of business for good.
+In the meantime "Lionel Corporation" continued as a holding company for a variety of toy stores around the country and wasn't really involved in toy trains anymore.
+In 1993 they went out of business for good.